How to file a Pennsylvania annual report

 Pennsylvania annual report filing process

-Filing your Pennsylvania annual report takes approximately 15 minutes when you're prepared.
+Filing your Pennsylvania annual report is straightforward when you are prepared.
 Follow these steps for efficient submission:

 1. Visit the Pennsylvania Department of State's online filing portal and click "Login"

-2. Enter your Keystone Login credentials or register for an account
+2. Enter your Keystone Login credentials at the Pennsylvania Business Hub or register for a new account

-3. Use "Business Search" to locate your entity by name or entity number
+4. Use the Search tab to locate your entity by name or entity number

-6. Update any outdated information and add an email address for future reminders
+6. Review pre-populated information and optionally add an email address for future notifications

-8. Electronically sign the declaration and submit payment information
+10. Electronically sign the declaration, include your signatory title, and submit payment information

 Required information for your annual report

-Once logged in to the state’s portal, you’ll need a few specifics on hand to make sure the process goes smoothly.
+Once logged in to the state's portal, you will need a few specifics on hand to make sure the process goes smoothly.
+No financial information is required on the annual report.

-• Entity number - The unique identifier assigned by Pennsylvania when you formed or registered
+• Entity number: the unique identifier assigned by Pennsylvania when you formed or registered (pre-populated on the form)

-• Registered office address - Your official Pennsylvania address for legal notices (must be a physical address)
+• Registered office address: your official Pennsylvania address for legal notices (must be a physical address; must be confirmed or updated during filing)

-• Governor information - Name and address of at least one person with management authority (includes directors, members, or managers, depending on entity type)
+• Governor information: name and address of at least one person with management authority (includes directors, members, partners, or equivalent, depending on entity type)

-• Principal officers - Names and titles of key executives like CEO, President, or Treasurer
+• Principal officers: names and titles of key executives like CEO, President, or Treasurer (required for certain entity types)

-• Payment method - Credit card for the $7 filing fee (most entities)
+• Payment method: credit card for the $7 filing fee (most for-profit entities)

 Filing schedule by entity type